tw-mosip/inji-wallet/docs/presentation-during-issuance.md

 ## Clarifications

-- The OVP request received is no different from current OVP request structure followed in Wallet (Draft 23 OpenID4VP specification using DIF presentation exchange). // TODO: add as hyper link
+- The OVP request received is no different from current OVP request structure followed in Wallet.
+[Draft 23 OpenID4VP specification using DIF presentation exchange](https://openid.net/specs/openid-4-verifiable-presentations-1_0-ID3.html#name-dif-presentation-exchange-2).
-- The VP response created is also similar to the current VP response structure followed in Wallet (Draft 23 OpenID4VP specification using DIF presentation exchange).
+- The VP response created is also similar to the current VP response structure followed in Wallet.
+[Draft 23 VP response (Presentation Exchange)](https://openid.net/specs/openid-4-verifiable-presentations-1_0-ID3.html#name-examples-presentation-excha).
 - Wallet supports for `openid4vp_presentation` interaction type only.
-Other interaction types like `redirect_to_web` will be supported in future.
+Other interaction types like `redirect_to_web` will be supported in the future.

 ### Future scope

-- redirect_to_web interaction type support during issuance.
+- `redirect_to_web` interaction type support during issuance.

 ## Pre-requisites